HBO Max Reportedly Getting Ads Next Year

 MORE FROM THE WEB

-Netflix have made it clear they have no intentions of running ads and they’re doing just fine, but the report goes on to say that the executives were looking at four minutes of advertising per hour, so technically you could be watching Godzilla vs. Kong and have the action broken up by someone trying to sell you various products just as the two iconic kaiju are about to throw down.
+Netflix have made it clear that they have no intentions of running ads and they’re doing just fine, but the report goes on to say that the executives at WarnerMedia are looking at four minutes of advertising per hour.
+Which means that technically, you could be watching Godzilla vs. Kong and have the action broken up by someone trying to sell you various products just as the two iconic kaiju are about to throw down.

 Source: Collider